pilegard/cogfoundations/docs/09-reasoning.md

 Another type of syllogism is called “conditional syllogism.”
 Just like the categorical syllogisms, they also have two premises and a conclusion.
 The difference is that the first premise has the form “If … then”.
 Syllogisms like this one are common in everyday life.
 Consider the following example from the story about Knut:

- Premise 1: If it is raining, Knut’s wife needs an umbrella.
+>Premise 1: If it is raining, Knut’s wife needs an umbrella.

- Premise 2: It is raining.
+>Premise 2: It is raining.

- Conclusion: Therefore, Knut’s wife needs an umbrella.
+>Conclusion: Therefore, Knut’s wife needs an umbrella.

-Conditional syllogisms are typically given in the abstract form: “If p then q”, where “p” is called the antecedent and “q” the consequent.
+Conditional syllogisms are typically given in the abstract form: “If p then q”, where “p” is called the [antecedent] and “q” the [consequent].

 #### Forms of conditional syllogisms {-}

-There are four major forms of conditional syllogisms: modus ponens, modus tollens, denying the antecedent, and affirming the consequent.
+There are four major forms of conditional syllogisms: [modus ponens], [modus tollens], [denying the antecedent], and [affirming the consequent].
 These are illustrated in the table below (Figure 2) by means of the conditional syllogism above (i.e. If it is raining, Knut’s wife needs an umbrella).
 The table indicates the premises, the resulting conclusions and whether the form is valid.
 The bottom row displays the how frequently people correctly identify the validity of the syllogisms.
 Figure 2.
 Different kinds of conditional syllogisms

+## ADD IN TABLE

 As we can see, the validity of the syllogisms with valid conclusions is easier to judge correctly than the validity of the syllogisms with invalid conclusions.
 The conclusion in the instance of the modus ponens is apparently valid.
 In the example it is very clear that Knut’s wife needs an umbrella if it is raining.